Concentric AI Introduces Industry’s First AI-based Microsoft Copilot Access Governance Solution

 Cloud DLP products are a critical component of any organization’s security posture.
 By leveraging policies for identification, classification and monitoring of sensitive data, Cloud DLP helps to protect information no matter where it is stored.
 These solutions can be especially helpful in addressing the increasingly expansive scope of an organization’s cloud-based data storage, as well as the potential for more sophisticated threats.

-How Cloud DLP Works
+How does Cloud DLP work?

 Organizations can implement cloud DLP solutions in various ways, typically through software solutions or policies and procedures.
-As stated above, Cloud DLP involves identifying sensitive data, classifying it, and implementing controls to prevent unauthorized access or accidental loss.

 Cloud DLP can discover any potential leakage of customer data, credit card numbers, other PII, and intellectual property using a library of predefined or custom data types or AI based data models.
 Once a data threat is discovered, Cloud DLP can block the traffic entirely or simply prevent the leakage.
 For example, an email containing sensitive data could be blocked or an attachment containing confidential data could be removed from the email message.